 Couples seeking prenuptial agreements in New Zealand who have ties to other countries should take note of one unusual and noteworthy stipulation: the prenup is not enforceable if the partners formally agreed prior to or during their wedding that their marital property will be subject to the property law of a country other than New Zealand.
 However, such an agreement is only considered legitimate if it was made in writing or in another legally valid way in accordance with the laws of the relevant country.

 Prenups in the UK

-The UK consists of four countries: England, Scotland, Whales, and Northern Ireland.
+The UK consists of four countries: England, Scotland, Wales, and Northern Ireland.
 Therefore, laws vary slightly.
-Prenuptial agreements in England and Whales are treated differently than in Scotland and Northern Ireland.
+Prenuptial agreements in England and Wales are treated differently than in Scotland and Northern Ireland.